-Bible Study on the Book of Nehemiah Chapter 4:7-15
+Bible Study Series on the Book of Nehemiah

 by I Gordon

-↩ So, what does the enemy have the power to do given the opportunity?
-Please note - the redeemed have been bought and paid for by Jesus' blood.
+Before reading this list, please note that the redeemed have been bought and paid for by Jesus' blood.
 God owns them.
 In the instances used below where Satan persecutes Gods people, GOD HAS ALLOWED THIS TO HAPPEN.
 God, not Satan, is omniscient, omnipresent, & omnipotent.
 While we can't fully understand how the relationship between God and Satan operates, we do know that the Lord is sovereign and in control.
 The best insight into the power of Satan is in Job 1:12-2:7 where God said "Behold, all that he has is IN YOUR POWER."

 Other examples are found of course backing up these examples and providing new ones: